Franklin County, Illinois

 Franklin County is a county in Southern Illinois.
 At the 2020 census, it had a population of 37,804.
 The largest city is West Frankfort and the county seat is Benton.
-This area of Southern Illinois is known locally as "Little Egypt".
+Franklin County is located in the Metro Lakeland area of Southern Illinois, deep within "Little Egypt".

 History

 Franklin County was established on January 2, 1818, and formed from parts of Gallatin and White counties.
 It was named for Benjamin Franklin.